 *The primary reason for the census was to determine the number of men eligible for military service.

 **I’ve long been aware of the fame of Clooney’s aunt.
 I did not realize that his father was a network anchorman and a (failed) candidate for the U.S. House.
 Dad, need I say, is a Democrat.
-But Clooney first attempted to follow in his father’s footsteps by majoring in journalism before he found a career as an actor.
+Clooney needed to establish himself as an actor well before he became an activist, but Clooney first attempted to follow in his father’s footsteps by majoring in journalism.

 ***Identification of big media as biased or “fake news” is nearly universal if one allows that the culprit is restricted to those on the other side of the political divide from one’s self.